Akhenaten (Amenhotep IV)

 It is suggested that Akhenaten increasingly left government and diplomats to their own devices.
 This made the vizier, Ay (father of Nefertiti), and the general Horemheb (who was married to Ay's other daughter Mutnodjme) very powerful, and both men went on to become pharaoh.

-During the Amarna period there seems to have been widespread famine and disease., It is thought that the plague, or the first recorded epidemic of influenza spread though Egypt and the Middle East, killing thousands.
+During the Amarna period there seems to have been widespread famine and disease.
+It is thought that the plague, or the first recorded epidemic of influenza spread through Egypt and the Middle East, killing thousands.
 It seems that the Hittite King, Suppiluliumas, died in the epidemic and it is also possible that it claimed the lives of a number of his children.
-Of course, many commentators have suggested that this was the biblical plague which accompanied the exodus, but there is no strong evidence in support of this view.
-It has also been suggested that both Amenhotep II had tried to placate the (solar) goddess Sekhmet, "the lady of pestilence" to avert the plague, and when this failed his son went one step further and appealed directly to the sun god for deliverance.
+Of course, many commentators have suggested that this was the biblical plague which accompanied the exodus, but there is no evidence in support of this view.
+It has also been suggested that Amenhotep III had tried to placate the (solar) goddess Sekhmet, "the lady of pestilence" to avert the plague, and when this failed his son Akhenaten went one step further and appealed directly to the sun god for deliverance.
 In any case, later Egyptians may well have viewed the plague as retribution for the neglect of the traditional gods of ancient Egypt.

 Amenhotep Netjert Heka Iunu

-Amen is satisfied, God-king of Heliopolis
+Amen is satisfied, God-king of Heliopolis Prenomen

 Nefer Kheperu Re

-Beatuiful are the manifestations of Re
+Beatuiful are the manifestations of Re Adopted name

 Servant of the Aten